 Consensus decision-making is a decision process that seeks the agreement of a majority of participants, and also tries to resolve or reduce the objections of the minority to achieve the most agreeable decision to all.

-At the PBI General Assembly (GA) in 2001, forty delegates and observers met for a week in a youth hostel overlooking Lake Constance in Switzerland.
-Their mission was to come to consensus on a variety of proposals for the future direction of PBI.
 Every three years, proposals are debated in Country Groups, Project Teams and Committees and delegates are sent with the concerns of their members to a General Assembly.

 PBI is unusual among organizations, in that we make policy decisions by consensus of all the members.
 Why do we do it this way, and how?

 Involving members in decisions